drakkan/sftpgo/README.md

 SFTPGo is free to use under the terms of its Open Source [license](#license).
 We are proud to offer a powerful and fully functional open source edition that is suitable for many production use cases.

 While we do not offer direct free support, community support is available.
-You can use [GitHub Discussions](https://github.com/drakkan/sftpgo/discussions) to ask questions, share feedback, and engage with other users of the project.
+You can use [GitHub Discussions](https://github.com/drakkan/sftpgo/discussions) to ask questions, share feedback and engage with other users of the project.

 If you require guaranteed support, expert guidance, or advanced features, consider using SFTPGo Enterprise: a commercially licensed edition of SFTPGo that extends the open source version with enterprise-only features and full support.